MiniEval/pytorch-gken/README.md

 # Human annotations

-We provide five sets of human annotations in `Keyframe Extraction - Demonstration.blend`, which can be opened using [Blender](https://www.blender.org/).
+In the releases page, we provide five sets of human annotations in `Keyframe Extraction - Demonstration.blend`, which can be opened using [Blender](https://www.blender.org/).